johnbender/writing/portfolio.md

 ## Writing

-[Math Envy and CoffeeScript's Foibles, Part 2](/2013/01/09/math-envy-and-coffeescripts-foibles-2/) - This completes the formal definition of semantic ambiguity and explores ways that a tool, generalized beyond the example CoffeeScript subset, might detect ambiguous term pairs in any language.

-[Math Envy and CoffeeScript's Foibles, Part 1](/2012/11/27/math-envy-and-coffeescripts-foibles/) - CoffeeScript is a popular JavaScript replacement well know for it's syntactic flexibility, but the language's design has produced confusing interactions between terms.
-This post formalizes a subset of the language to reproduce one such issue and begins the process of formalizing semantic ambiguity using operational semantics.
+Math Envy and CoffeeScript's Foibles: [Part1](/2012/11/27/math-envy-and-coffeescripts-foibles/), [Part 2](/2013/01/09/math-envy-and-coffeescripts-foibles-2/) - CoffeeScript is a popular JavaScript replacement well know for it's syntactic flexibility, but the language's design has produced confusing interactions between terms.
+These posts formalize a subset of the language to reproduce one such issue, formalize semantic ambiguity using operational semantics, and then finish with a proposal for a tool to prevent similar issues in the future.

 [Faster JavaScript with Category Theory](/2012/02/09/faster-javascript-through-category-theory/) - This post covers my initial work on formalizing the relationship between vanilla DOM manipulation functions and jQuery methods using Category Theory.
 It forms the basis for one talk and two essays.

-[A Natural Transformation in JavaScript](/2012/03/22/a-natural-transformation-in-javascript/) - A natural transformation was a logical progression after constructing two categories and a functor in the previous writing on JavaScript and Category Theory.

 [Splitting jQuery in Two, A Proposal](/2012/07/19/splitting-jquery-in-two-a-proposal/) - The relationship between the categories <b>Html</b> and <b>Jqry</b> highlighted a logical division of responsibility for jQuery methods.
 The result is better performance and a more modular architecture for the library.

+[A Natural Transformation in JavaScript](/2012/03/22/a-natural-transformation-in-javascript/) - A natural transformation was a logical progression after constructing two categories and a functor in the previous writing on JavaScript and Category Theory.

 ## Open Source